-The sailing area is restricted upstream by Tower Bridge and has no restrictions downstream.
-It is possible to sail to the Thames Estuary and further on a single tide.
+The sailing area is restricted upstream by Tower Bridge but has no restrictions downstream.
+It is possibe to sail to the Thames Estuary and further on a single tide.

-We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and beyond to Sea Reach and around the Isle of Sheppey.
-We run a summer series and a winter series; see the Calender

 The club organises yacht races about every two weeks in the summer and about every month during the winter.
 Racing is open to all classes under the Byron handicap system.
+We race locally around cans, usually downriver to Erith, Thurrock and Gravesend and beyond to Sea Reach and around the Isle of Sheppey.
+See the Calender

-We have a friendly relationship with the other clubs on the Thames, and there are inter-club racing events, regattas and open races at other clubs on the Thames and Medway .
+We have a friendly relationship with the other clubs on the Thames, and there are also inter-club racing events, regattas and open races at other clubs on the Thames and Medway .